-Note that the antenna looks like a "T" - keep the top part of the T straight and taut.
+Note that the antenna looks like a large "T" (about four feet wide) - keep the top part of the T straight and taut.
 We have found that in most locations the best results are achieved when the top of the "T" is kept horizontal.
 While keeping the top of the antenna horizontal, rotate the antenna until you find the orientation that maximizes the reading on the receiver's signal strength meter.
 For best results, do not hold the antenna while you read the signal strength meter.
 Once you have found the orientation that maximizes the meter reading, fix the antenna in this position.